GitNick88/GitNick88.github.io/_posts/2020-5-20-Hockey-and-SQL-Queries.md

 Anyone who knows me knows that I've always loved hockey.
 Some of my most vivid memories were trading hockey cards of the best players in the NHL with kids I grew up with on my street.

 As a kid, I had great record keeping skills for all of the most valuable cards that I had.
-By record keeping, I mean good ol' handy pen and paper.
+By record keeping, I mean good ol' pen and paper.
 Several months ago, I learned about databases and SQL queries.
 Perfect!

-I learned about several different applications for SQL queries.
+I built a few different projects that would demonstrate the infinite amount of use cases for databases and SQL queries.
 The project that I started with in learning how to query a database in python was with bookstore data.
 Cool!

 I wanted to create an app that could be utilized on my desktop that had a user interface.
-So here's a copy of of user interface that I created using a python library called tkinter.
+So here's a copy of the user interface that I created using a python library called tkinter.

 ![User Interface](/img/sql_gui.PNG)